Frequently Asked Questions

 To see if you are eligible for the ROOTS Program please fill out an application.
-Apply online or if you would like to fill out an application on campus, you may stop by the office at the Sylvania Campus, CC Building, Room 225.
-(For Cascade students, please fill out an online application or contact Carol Broderick Sanchez) You may also call 977-722-8195 to ask for an application to be sent to you in the mail.
+If you would like to fill out an application on campus, you may stop by the office at the Sylvania Campus, CC Building, Room 225.
+(For Cascade students, please attend one of our information orientations or contact Dr. Clare Oliveros) You may also call 977-722-8195 to ask for an application to be sent to you in the mail.
 After your application has been turned into the program, ROOTS staff will contact you to talk more about your interest in the program.
 Be sure to check your MyPCC email!

 - How do I get in?